Mostafa12-sayed/E-commerce/README.md

 1. Browse Products:
    - Visit the homepage to see featured products
-   - Use category navigation to filter products
-   - Use search functionality to find specific items

 2. Add to Cart:
-   - On product page, select quantity
-   - Click "Add to Cart"
+   - On homepage Click "Add to Cart"
-   - View cart summary in the navigation bar
+   - View cart summary in the sidbar

 ### Cart Management

 1. View Cart:
    - Click on cart icon in navigation bar
    - Review all items in your cart
 2. Update Cart:
    - Adjust quantities using the quantity controls
    - Remove items by clicking the "Remove" button